-In this type of multi-factor authentication, a user must enter a unique code sent to them in a text message before data access is permitted.
-The code is specific to that person and device, it’s single-use and expires after a short amount of time.
-For example, when installing a mobile banking app, a user may be sent code they need to enter to complete the setup.
+Multi-factor authentication adds an extra layer of security on top of a username and password.
+In this kind of multi-factor authentication, a service sends someone a text message with a unique code which they can use to access the service.
+The code is unique to that person and device.
+It’s single-use and expires after a short period of time.
+When installing a mobile banking app, for example, a customer receives a code that they enter to complete the setup.

-- Works on any phone
+- Works on any phone.

-- The user has to have their phone with them
+- Need to have phone nearby.

-- It doesn’t prevent phishing attacks
+- Doesn’t prevent phishing attacks.

-a directory of online services and whether they allow multi-factor authentication
+A directory of online services and whether they allow multi-factor authentication

 Was this pattern useful?